-The people that eat the food prepared by Lord Byron’s Kitchen love to eat squash.
+The people that eat the food prepared by Lord Byron’s Kitchen love to eat Maple Glazed Squash.
 It’s funny really; sometimes they get very excited about what I’m making for the blog, and sometimes, they are conveniently, “not hungry.”
 Usually, those are the times when I use an ingredient they’re not fond of, like beets, for instance.

-When I cook with most of the other common root vegetables, such as potatoes, turnip, carrot, or squash, they are overjoyed and can’t wait for me to finish taking the pictures so that they can dig in.
+When I cook with most of the other common root vegetables, such as potatoes, turnips, radishes, carrots, or even parsnips, they are overjoyed and can’t wait for me to finish taking the pictures so that they can dig in.
 Maple Glazed Squash was one such dish.

 Squash comes in varies shapes and sizes; types and flavours too.
 You can use several types of squash in this dish, which is why I didn’t include a squash name in the title of the recipe.